Analysis | The debate over whether the Senate can hear Trump’s impeachment: An explainer

 — Senate Majority Leader Charles E. Schumer (D-N.Y.), in remarks on the Senate floor, Jan.
 26, 2021

-When we fact-checked this question in 2019 — whether former presidents are subject to impeachment — it was little more than an offbeat debate among some legal scholars, the kind of situation that never actually happens.
+When we fact-checked this question in 2019 — whether former presidents are subject to impeachment — it was little more than an offbeat debate among some legal scholars about a kind of situation that never actually happens.

-Well, it’s happening now and the debate has reached its wonky crescendo.
-Scores of law professors, historians and pundits have weighed in as the Senate begins its trial of former president Donald Trump, who was impeached by the House for inciting insurrection at the Capitol on Jan.
+Well, it’s happening now, and the debate has reached its wonky crescendo.
+Scores of law professors, historians and pundits have weighed in as the Senate begins its trial of former president Donald Trump, who was impeached by the House for allegedly inciting insurrection at the Capitol on Jan.
 6.

-Our 2019 fact check was prompted by a tweet from Rep. Matt Gaetz (R-Fla.), a Trump ally who said “you actually can impeach former presidents” and suggested former president Barack Obama get the treatment.
+Our 2019 fact check was prompted by a tweet from Rep. Matt Gaetz (R-Fla.), a Trump ally who said that “you actually can impeach former presidents” and suggested former president Barack Obama get the treatment.
 (This came during Trump’s first impeachment, over his dealings with Ukraine.)

 Now the shoe is on the other foot.
 In recent weeks, some of the same scholars we spoke to in 2019 about the Obama claim have firmed up their views when asked about Trump.
 For his part, Gaetz is now giving kudos to the “brilliance” of Paul’s floor remarks, in which the senator argued that impeaching former officials is unconstitutional.
 Go figure.